hannahthehowell/ShinyHunter/README.md

 as checking to see if there are new eggs to be picked up or non-shiny Pokémon to be discarded.

 ### getSprites.py
-This python module uses several libraries to download all the needed sprite images from [pokencyclopedia](https://pokencyclopedia.info/).
+This module uses several libraries to download all the needed sprite images from [pokencyclopedia](https://pokencyclopedia.info/).
 These sprites images are cropped, saved using their  unique id numbers (using information from the url) and placed in the correct path (currently "/Downloaded").
 * The following libraries are required: